Starting Grid

 The Misano World Circuit first hosted a motorcycle Grand Prix in 1980 and the circuit, now named in memory of Marco Simoncelli, has become a regular fixture on the MotoGP™ calendar since 2007.

-There are at least fifteen riders across all three classes who call the circuit their home, starting with the nine-time World Champion Valentino Rossi.
+There are at least fifteen riders across all three classes who call the Misano World Circuit their home, starting with the nine-time World Champion Valentino Rossi.
 Now, there are even some of the youngest riders on the grid who travel no more than a handful of kilometres to the circuit.
 That’s all thanks to the track becoming a reference point for training and testing throughout the year for riders.

 Finding the right accommodation

-San Marino is also a big draw for sightseers and offers many additional options in terms of hotels, from luxury five-star to boutique, mid-range and low budget.
-There is something for everyone.
+San Marino is also a major tourist attraction and offers many additional opportunities in terms of accommodation, from luxury five-star establishments to boutique, mid-range and low-budget options.

 Tips for visiting San Marino and Rimini